Also called: Acquired Immunodeficiency Syndrome

 How does HIV spread?

-- Through unprotected sex with a person with HIV.
+- By having unprotected vaginal or anal sex with a person who has HIV.
+"Unprotected" means not using condoms or medicine to treat or prevent HIV.
 This is the most common way that it spreads.

 - By sharing drug needles.

 - Through contact with the blood of a person with HIV.